rouxpz/pygenius/README.md

 # PyGenius

-Want to use data from [Rap Genius](http://rapgenius.com) in your Python scripts but bummed that they don't have an actual API?
+Want to use data from rap songs in your Python scripts but bummed that there's no API to do so?
 Well guess what?
 NOW U CAN, DAWG.

 Welcome to PyGenius.